hckkid/abrl_dev/stages/actor_store/docs/spec.md

 - **CdcWriter**: Lightweight handle for publishing events (used by ActorStore)
 - **CdcLog**: Manages event log, replay buffer, and subscriptions
 - **Background Processor**: Sequences events, maintains replay buffer, broadcasts to subscribers
+  - We might make it pull based similar to kafka, a consumer can ask for offset, and it may ask for batch of events from an offset.

 **Design Benefits:**
 - **Separation of concerns**: CDC logic independent of storage